Natural Resources Program

 Salmon in the Classroom delivers live eggs into 4th grade classrooms teaching students in live format the life cycle of salmonid; from the egg to releasing the hatched fry into local waterways.

-This program is in partnership with California Department of Fish & Game, local Del Norte County schools and the Rowdy Creek Fish Hatchery.
+This program is in partnership with California Department of Fish & Wildlife, local Del Norte County schools and the Rowdy Creek Fish Hatchery.